Banff in December 2024: Here’s ALL You Need to Know

 Banff Christmas Market

-The Banff Christmas Market is at Warner Stables.
+The Banff Christmas Market is at the Banff Train Station this year.
 It’s in late November and early December each year, as Banff becomes too busy during the holidays to host it in December.
 However, I should mention it in case you visit in November and December.
 The Christmas Market is a fun event where you can enjoy local food, shop from local artisan booths, and take photos with Banff’s favorite Clydesdale horse.

 Christmas at the Castle